JayH444/CppND-Capstone-Project/README.md

 ## Credits

-The namesake and sprites used for the game come from the freeware game [Tyrian](https://www.gog.com/game/tyrian_2000).
+The partial namesake and sprites used for the game come from the freeware game [Tyrian](https://www.gog.com/game/tyrian_2000).

 [The author of the game's assets](https://lostgarden.home.blog/2007/04/05/free-game-graphics-tyrian-ships-and-tiles/) has provided them available for free for use in any derivative works (games, prototypes, animations, etc).